dy/piezo/README.md

 ## Motivation

 In general, audio processing doesn't have cross-platform solution, many environments lack audio features.<br/>
 In particular, JS _Web Audio API_ is not suitable for audio purposes – unpredictable pauses, glitches and so on.
-It's better handled in worklet with WASM.
+It's better handled in worklet with WASM.<br/>

-_Lino_ addresses these points, hopefully making audio code more accessible and robust.<br/>
+_Lino_ addresses these points, hopefully making audio code more accessible and robust.

 Speaking personally, the direction JS took is worrisome, so I want to secure some ground, rethink some old JS decisions and let some wishes come true.
+Beauty is subjective, and someone can find lino a *li*ne *no*ise, but I find it beautiful.

 <!--
 It targets browsers, [audio worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, Python, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) etc.<br/>